Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Conclusion

 \section{Conclusion}

 Using a dataset of \ac{ET} data from five radiologists, we showed that, when controlling for center bias, interpretability maps can be as similar to the \ac{ET} maps from radiologists as \ac{ET} maps from other radiologists.
 In other words, although the tested saliency maps are not good at highlighting areas fixated regularly in the average CXR, they excel at highlighting the specific areas in each CXR that radiologists fixate more than average.
 In our evaluation, the Grad-CAM method with uniformly weighted saliency maps of each class produced maps more similar to the \ac{ET} maps.
-The attention-gated model produced saliency maps with the highest scores, and Grad-CAM outperformed the attention maps.
-Moreover, higher similarity scores were associated with the presence of abnormalities.
-Separating the dataset into types of labels showed that, for \acp{CXR}, saliency similarity potentially varies with abnormality size, ambiguity, and how much the location of an abnormality is commonly fixated.
+The attention-gated model produced saliency maps with the highest scores, showing an advantage of human-inspired spatial attention gates for generating heatmaps similar to human attention.
+Moreover, higher similarity scores were associated with the presence of abnormalities, which is similar to our expectations, given that spatial heatmaps are usually formulated to highlight the presence of a class.

-\midlacknowledgments{Research reported in this publication was supported by the National Institute of Biomedical Imaging and Bioengineering of the National Institutes of Health under Award Number R21EB028367.
-The authors declare no competing interests.
-Christine Pickett provided copyediting support.
-Vivek Srikumar and Shireen Elhabian participated in discussions related to the project.}